rednblkx/iptv_ro/README.md

 **Notes**

+Use value "get" for "quality" paramater to get links for every bitrate.

-Responses for "/ems" and "/shows" endpoints are by default JSON, use "format" query paramater with "html" value for a HTML response.
+Responses for "/ems" and "/shows" endpoints are by default JSON, use "format" query paramater with "html" value for an HTML response.

 "/ems" endpoint is paginated by the platform, use "page" query paramater to select page, total of pages is stated in "meta" object, "total_pages" key.